-Proposals of shareholders which are intended to be presented at the Company's annual meeting of shareholders to be held in 2002 must be received by the Company no later than November 25, 2001 in order to be included in the proxy statement and proxy relating to that meeting.
+Proposals of shareholders which are intended to be presented at the Company's annual meeting of shareholders to be held in 2003 must be received by the Company no later than December 3, 2002 to be included in the proxy statement and proxy relating to that meeting.
+If a shareholder intends to submit a proposal at our 2003 Annual Meeting of Shareholders that is not eligible for inclusion in the proxy statement relating to the meeting and the shareholder fails to give us notice in accordance with the requirements set forth in the Securities Exchange Act, no later than February 15, 2003, the proxy holders will be allowed to use their discretionary authority when and if the proposal is raised at our 2003 Annual Meeting.